 Chill out, or telling someone to "take a chill pill," are said to come from the recognition of ADHD in the early ‘80s, and medication used to alleviate the symptoms.
 These claims, however, may just be a coincidence.

 Surfers created their own slang in the 1970s, which filtered into the larger community over time.
 “Gnarly” hit the wider teen population in the early ‘80s, and joined “dude” and “stoked” as words we still recognize today.

 Another bit of surfer slang: they used “radical” to mean at the limits of control, such as when the time came to ride a “radical wave.”
 Other previous uses, such as in radical political parties, also implied moving to the edges of what was expected.

 Meaning: a filler word to fill gaps in a speech or thought

-Frank Zappa’s song "Valley Girl", sung by his daughter Moon Zappa, parodied the speech of young women in Southern California's San Fernando Valley.
-This “Valley Girl” dialect was characterized by a upward inflection at the end of a sentence, leading to it being dubbed "uptalk" by scholars.
-It was thought to be spoken only by young woman, and was initially used to deride them, but studies have since shown that all genders use it at least on occasion.
+Frank Zappa’s song "Valley Girl," sung by his daughter Moon Zappa, parodied the speech of young women in Southern California's San Fernando Valley.
+This “valley girl” dialect was characterized by an upward inflection at the end of a sentence, leading to it being dubbed "uptalk" by scholars.
+It was thought to be spoken only by young women and was initially used to deride them, but studies have since shown that all genders use it at least on occasion.

 Meaning: someone who uses drugs